 Appendix A: Cross-script Confusable Code Points

 Oriya script has a set of possible cross-script confusable code points with the Gujarati, Bengali, Telugu, and Kannada.
-The Table 8 and Table 9 lists them.
+The Table 8 and Table 9 list them.

 Oriya and Gujarati

 The following characters are visually confusable.
 The NBGP discussed and concluded that they are similar code points but should not be considered as variant code points.